deepspeccode/dlorg/README.md

 You can easily customize the script to fit your needs:

-- Add new file types by editing the `folders` dictionary in the script.
+- Use the interactive menu to add, remove, or modify folder configurations.
-- Modify the organization logic in the `organize_downloads` function.
+- The configuration is automatically saved to a JSON file for persistence.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/yourusername/dlorg/issues).
+Feel free to check [issues page](https://github.com/deepspeccode/dlorg/issues).

 ## 📜 License